local-ch/lhs/README.md

 ```

 ## Proxy
 A proxy is used to access data.
-It is separated in the three types: Collection, Item and Link.
+It is divided in Collection, Item and Link.

 ## Collection
 A collection is a special type of data that contains multiple items.